 Functions at the Chamber of Commerce are great places to introduce yourself in a more meaningful way than simply handing out business cards.

 Get creative—and be memorable—by using a full-color microfiber cleaning cloth packaged in a vinyl pouch as a way to deliver your business card.
-An effective tool at cleaning eyeglasses, mobile devices, tablets, laptops, LCDs, goggles, jewelry, navigation systems and so much more, the cloth’s usefulness—plus the full-bleed, edge-to-edge, photo-quality design capability—ensures it will be kept and used often.
+An effective tool at cleaning eyeglasses, mobile devices, tablets, laptops, TVs, goggles, jewelry, navigation systems and so much more, the cloth’s usefulness—plus the full-bleed, edge-to-edge, photo-quality design capability—ensures it will be kept and used often.
 Learn about all the options here.

 If your target audience includes pet lovers, then vets, dog groomers and pet daycare centers would be a perfect place for a counter mat that includes a calendar and your company info.
 You could also supply dog food scoops they could give out to their clientele.

 And as mentioned in the examples above, you could create an on-going program of refilling an apothecary jar with candy (for humans) or treats (for dogs).
-Check out the principle of how to create this kind of referral program in this post.
+Check out the vast selection of apothecary treat jars here.

 In the article Outreach Marketing…Tell One Person, author Lori Hammond, regional operations manager for Management Resources Development, shares her outreach marketing calendar that incorporates weekly themes: